Ben Stokes: 2019–20 South Africa

 Stokes' form continued into 4-test match tour of South Africa, as he was named player of the series after scoring 318 runs and taking 10 wickets.
 Following defeat in the first test, Stokes put in a "man of the match" performance in the 2nd test.
 He made scores of 47 and 72, with the latter from only 47 balls, to set South Africa a target of 437.
 Stokes then managed to break the host's resistance, as they fought to draw the game, by taking the final 3 wickets to bowl them out for 248 runs to level the series.
 In the following match, his first innings score of 120 was crucial in setting up an innings win for England, which meant they took a 2–1 lead in the series going into the final test match.
 Stokes only made 2 and 28 runs in the final test, but he did take 4 wickets in the match, as England won by 191 runs to secure a second consecutive away series win against South Africa.

 2020 West Indies

 On 17 June 2020, Stokes was included in England's 30-man squad to start training behind closed doors for the Test series against the West Indies.
 Stokes was named as captain for one of the teams in the official inter-squad warm-up match.
 In the absence of regular captain Joe Root (due to the birth of his child), it was announced that as vice-captain, Stokes would therefore captain England for the first time.
-Prior to being named captain, Stokes had never led a side in a first-class, List A or Twenty20 cricket match.
+Prior to being named captain, Stokes had never led a team in a first-class, List A or Twenty20 cricket match.
 In the first Test, Stokes took his 150th wicket, to become the sixth cricketer to score 4,000 runs and take 150 wickets in Tests, and in the first innings of the second Test, Stokes scored 176 runs, to record his tenth century in Test cricket.